AswinArsha/MernStack_Restaurant-Reserv/README.md

    npm run dev
    ```

-   > **Note:** open the bakend and frontend folders seperatly and run both at same time.
+   > **Note:** open the backend and frontend folders seperatly and run both at same time.

 This will start the React development server on `http://localhost:5173`.